-- Some examples of activities that you should not engage in during class time (unless specifically directed to do so by your instructor) include (but are not limited to): - Visiting Social Network sites such as My Space or Facebook - o Online shopping/ordering - o Wedding Planning - o Online gaming - o Completing or working on assignments or projects for classes other than this one - Some examples of activities that you should feel free and are encouraged to engage in during class time include (but are not limited to): - o Following along with skills lessons - O Asking your instructor for technical help for projects of any sort (time permitting).
+- Some examples of activities that you should not engage in during class time (unless specifically directed to do so by your instructor) include (but are not limited to): - Visiting Social Network sites such as Facebook - Online shopping/ordering - Wedding Planning - Online gaming - Completing or working on assignments or projects for classes other than this one - Some examples of activities that you should feel free and are encouraged to engage in during class time include (but are not limited to): - Following along with skills lessons - Asking your instructor for technical help for projects of any sort (time permitting).
 We want you to ask questions, that's how you learn.
-If you have a technology problem with a project or assignment for another class, we're happy to help to the extent possible. - o Demonstrate to your instructor how you've implemented skills or concepts learned in one class session to projects/assignments for another class session. - Submit to the instructor resources that may apply to skills, topics, or lessons that have been completed in class.
-If they're good, we'll include them on the class Canvas site. - o Use the technology resources available to you in the classroom in order to organize your own learning activities for class. - O During appropriate times, explore, try, learn, ... put your hands on the software or other equipment and "get your hands dirty."
+If you have a technology problem with a project or assignment for another class, we're happy to help to the extent possible. - Demonstrate to your instructor how you've implemented skills or concepts learned in one class session to projects/assignments for another class session. - Submit to the instructor resources that may apply to skills, topics, or lessons that have been completed in class.
+If they're good, we'll include them on the class Canvas site. - Use the technology resources available to you in the classroom in order to organize your own learning activities for class. - During appropriate times, explore, try, learn, ... put your hands on the software or other equipment and "get your hands dirty."
 That's also how you learn. - Cell phones should be set to silent or vibrate and be kept in your bag or pocket during class time.
 Your instructor will not have a cell phone on, neither should you.
 If you have a compelling reason to have your phone visible and in a potentially distracting situation, you must receive permission from the instructor first.
 Otherwise, you will be asked to put the phone away as indicated in the first bullet point.